-This is the best quick and easy clean eating naan bread recipe and it’s yeast-free too.
+This is the best quick and easy spelt naan recipe and it’s yeast-free too.
 It takes one third less time to make without the yeast.

-I really could not believe how easy this naan bread was to make.
+I really could not believe how easy this spelt naan recipe was to make.
 I decided to try making a version without yeast and was not expecting it to work well with all of the whole grain flours I was using.
 Wrong.
 It was amazing.
-This version takes probably a third of the time to make as opposed to a version with yeast in it plus it had the softest texture and a great taste.
+This version takes probably a third of the time to make as opposed to a version with yeast in it.
+Plus it had the softest texture and a great taste.
 If you can’t find Ghee, clarified butter or even regular butter will work just the same in it’s place.

 I love how fast this Clean Eating naan bread comes together since they don’t have yeast.
 They are really easy too.